-We have audited the financial statements of the Athenian Academy of Pasco County, Inc. ("School"), a Charter School and Component Unit of the District School Board of Pasco County Florida, as of and for the fiscal year ended June 30, 2018, and have issued our report thereon dated August 11, 2018.
+We have audited the financial statements of the Athenian Academy of Technology and the Arts, Inc. ("School"), a Charter School and Component Unit of the District School Board of Pasco County, Florida, as of and for the fiscal year ended June 30, 2019, and have issued our report thereon dated August 19, 2019.